cfryerdev/redis-vehicles/README.md

 First off start Redis Commander by running `redis-commander` in the terminal.
 Once you have that running, navigate to: `localhost:8081` in a web browser and add a connection to `localhost:6379`.
 Now you should see your databases, inside `db0` will be our sets we will be working with today.

+## Duplicative Data & Lenses

+You will immediately notice the duplicitive nature of this pattern, but this is absolutely intentional.
+Each set is a "lense" in which you look at the data.
+We trade response time, for storage cost, which is signifigantly cheaper.

 ## Browsing a Set

 ## Supersets